What are compute targets in Azure Machine Learning?

 Azure Machine Learning compute (managed)

+There's no need to create serverless compute.
 You can create Azure Machine Learning compute instances or compute clusters from:

 - Azure Machine Learning studio.